shara56/GCD-of-two-numbers/README.md

 ## Program:
 ```
-'''Program to find the gcd of a number using function.
+#Program to find the gcd of a number using function.
-Developed by: sharangini TK
+#Developed by: sharangini TK
-RegisterNumber: 22003363
+#RegisterNumber: 22003363
-'''
 x=int(input())
 y=int(input())
 def gcd():